nikefn/nikefn.github.io/_posts/2026-03-09-project_citiverse.markdown

 A few recent publications that I found particularly interesting:

 - **Zheng et al. (2025): "Urban planning in the era of large language models."** *Nature Computational Science.* Tsinghua and MIT Senseable City Lab argue that LLMs can fundamentally change how we plan cities, from spatial cognition to simulated community engagement.
-The most prominent articulation so far of what generative AI means for urban governance.
 [DOI: 10.1038/s43588-025-00785-z](https://doi.org/10.1038/s43588-025-00785-z)

 - **Xu et al. (2025): "Using human mobility data to quantify experienced urban inequalities."** *Nature Human Behaviour.* Shifts the measurement of urban inequality from where people live to where they actually go.
-A landmark example of what becomes visible when you move beyond conventional indicators.
+A interesting example of what becomes visible when you move beyond conventional indicators.
 [DOI: 10.1038/s41562-025-02127-5](https://doi.org/10.1038/s41562-025-02127-5)

 - **Zhang et al. (2024): "Urban Foundation Models: A Survey."** *KDD 2024.* The first systematic definition of Urban Foundation Models.
 Essential for understanding the technical landscape underneath the Citiverse idea and how language, vision, time-series and multimodal urban data converge in a single model architecture.

-- **Stojanovic et al. (2026): "Blind spots and actionable insights for urban governance of the climate-biodiversity-health nexus."** *npj Urban Sustainability.* Documents exactly the problem this page discusses: how sectoral silos, fragmented targets and soft governance tools create blind spots in urban policy, even when the data is technically available.
+- **Stojanovic et al. (2026): "Blind spots and actionable insights for urban governance of the climate-biodiversity-health nexus."** *npj Urban Sustainability.* Documents the problem this page discusses: How sectoral silos, fragmented targets and soft governance tools create blind spots in urban policy, even when the data is technically available.
 [DOI: 10.1038/s42949-026-00345-w](https://doi.org/10.1038/s42949-026-00345-w)

-- **Sanchez et al. (2024): "The Ethical Concerns of Artificial Intelligence in Urban Planning."** *Journal of the American Planning Association.* The first major treatment of AI ethics in the top planning journal.
-A necessary counterweight to the enthusiasm: what happens when these tools meet real governance, real bias, real power asymmetries.
+- **Sanchez et al. (2024): "The Ethical Concerns of Artificial Intelligence in Urban Planning."** *Journal of the American Planning Association.* AI ethics in one of the top planning journals and a counterweight to the enthusiasm: What happens when these tools meet real governance, real bias, real power asymmetries?

 - **Coyne, R. (2025): *AI and Language in the Urban Context: Conversational Artificial Intelligence in Cities.*** Routledge.
-Closely related to the "LListening to the City" idea: Coyne explores what happens when we treat cities not just as systems to be optimised but as communicative environments, and what role conversational AI plays in that shift.
+Related to the "LListening to the City" idea: Coyne explores what happens when we treat cities not just as systems to be optimised but as communicative environments and what role conversational AI plays in there.
 [DOI: 10.4324/9781003535751](https://doi.org/10.4324/9781003535751)

 ---